PANDAKO-GitHub/TriggerOnceConditionForObject/README.md

 # "Trigger Once Condition For Object" GDevelop Extension
+This extension has been renamed.
+(Old: Only Once Condition For Object)
+The new file name is "TriggerOnceConditionForObject0.0.0.json".
 ## Summary
 This extension is useful if you want to trigger once per instance.
 This is simpler than creating your own instance variables.